ZentaChain/CHAIN-Token-Trade/README.md

 $CHAIN-contract is only used to enable the claims of $CHAINs.
 Claim function is only possible for people and companies who have traded in the early stages of the Zentanetwork.

-- Tradeable Contract.
+- Tradeable Contract on Replace Contract.
-- Non transferable $CHAINs token.
+- Non transferable $CHAINs token (11 Moths).
 - Claim function for $CHAINs token on Mainnet and test-networks.
 - Frozen $CHAINs token.